 For example, on my blog, when I do a post I’ll take the first four or five words or two or three words related to that post and I’ll use that as the URL.
 But, you know, you don’t need to make seven, eight, ten, twenty words because that just looks spammy to users and people will probably not click through as much in the first place.
 So position is going to be a very, very second order kind of thing of keywords in the URLs.
 I would not worry about that so much as having great content that people want to link to and people want to find out about.

 Using Keywords in your URL is a very small Ranking Factor.

-- Matt Cutts said in a video that new domains may take a few months to rank in order to prevent spammers abusing new domains.
+Matt Cutts said in a video that new domains might take a few months to rank to prevent spammers from abusing new domains.

-- Domain age is not necessarily determined by date of first registration, but instead may be based on their historical search data; i.e. the date they first saw the domain.
+The date of first registration does not necessarily determine domain age but instead may be based on their historical search data, i.e., the date they first saw the domain.

 Frequently Asked Questions

 Can you recommend any best practices for it's implementation?